Learn the facts about the very few rapid detox facilities throughout the country.

 - Our price of $7,800 includes the entire cost of the program with consistent quality care for each patient.

 - Once you arrive at the airport, everything is provided.
 This includes all shuttle services/transportation, medication, pre and post exams, detoxification procedure, lodging, patient’s choice of 3 delivery forms of Naltrexone therapy, etc.

 - This is RDD Center’s promise to our patients; there are no hidden or additional charges or added taxes whatsoever.

 - RDD Center does not require a nonrefundable deposit prior to coming for treatment, nor do we discount for cash payment.
 We owe the same amount of taxes no matter how our patients pay for the procedure and do not encourage discounts for cash payments.
-Frankly, we think patients, and we would agree, find this offer a bit suspicious and quite unusual for a medical facility, although patients are welcome to pay with cash.
+Frankly, we think patients, and we would agree, find these discount offers a bit suspicious and quite unusual for a medical facility.

-- Some rapid detox centers have exorbitant charges making it impossible for most patients to receive the help they truly need.
+- Some rapid detox centers have exorbitant charges making it cost prohibitive and impossible for most patients to receive the help they truly need.

-- Others may quote a price that seems affordable but have many extra charges and surprise charges once the patient arrives for treatment.
+- Others may quote a price that seems affordable but add many extra charges and surprise charges once the patient arrives for treatment.

-- These budget programs risk proper care by cutting corners which limits proper pre-procedure testing and the integrity of care a patient will receive.
+- These budget programs risk proper care by cutting corners which limits proper pre-procedure testing and the integrity of care a patient receives.

-- Also, promises of certain length of care, covered costs of medications, etc. come with contracted conditions that most patients would find impossible to comply with, so agreed upon terms could be voided.
+- Also, promises of certain length of care, covered costs of medications, etc. come with contracted conditions that most patients find impossible to comply with, so agreed upon terms become voided.

 These program cuts affect the quality and safety of treatment and care.